Notable People

 It is also the easiest way to misunderstand him.
 The Zoologist's Guide to the Galaxy made him the scientist people quoted when they wanted a sober answer to what extraterrestrial life might look like.
 But the book only works because of the deeper body of work underneath it: years spent studying animal communication, cooperation, and the practical problem of how living things send information to one another.

-Kershenbaum is not really a public intellectual of science-fiction speculation.
-He is a zoologist trying to understand the rules of signaling in social life.
+Kershenbaum is a zoologist trying to understand the rules of signaling in social life.

 His research starts on Earth and stays there longer than the headlines do